 For those that asked, yes, I enjoyed my weekend off.
 I enjoy nesting at home as much as the next person and it was nice to do so without worrying about deadlines, social media, and blog posts.
-I had a chance to play with Tucker the Dog and win round of both Ticket to Ride and Rummikub against Shelly.
+I had a chance to play with Tucker the Dog and win a round of both Tickets to Ride and Rummikub against Shelly.
 Life is good.

 So what about you – what did you do to prep this week?